Mexicana de Aviación Flight 940: Immediate aftermath

-The aircraft lost contact just 3 minutes after it made a request to return to Mexico City.
+Mexico City ATC lost contact with Flight 940 roughly 3 minutes after it made the request to return to Mexico City, and the aircraft disappeared from radar soon after.
 After multiple failed attempts to call the crew, Flight 940 was declared as missing and emergency personnel were dispatched to search for the plane.
-They received calls from local residents that an aircraft had crashed in the foothills of the mountain range near San Miguel el Alto, in the municipality of Maravatio, Michoacan.
-Eyewitnesses reported details of the crash to authorities and the local police and the Mexican army were dispatched to the crash site.
+Mexico City ATC would receive a call from Toluca Airport’s ATC minutes later, reporting that a smoke column rising from the Sierra Madre mountain range was visible to controllers in the tower, and that they were receiving calls from local residents alerting that an aircraft had crashed in the foothills of the mountain range near San Miguel El Alto, in the municipality of Maravatio, Michoacan.
+Local police and the Mexican Army were dispatched to the crash site.

-The crash site was found within hours, as an ATC worker in Morelia reported seeing a smoke column just minutes after they had lost contact with the flight.
-The wreckage was found scattered among the Sierra Madre Occidental ranges since the aircraft broke up in mid-air.
-The tail section was found on the foothill with at least 20 bodies found inside, while the front portion, which constituted the majority of the aircraft and occupants, was found near a crevice.
-Flames could be seen still erupting from the crash site.
+The crash site was found within hours, and the main wreckage was found within a 800 square meter area, scattered among the Sierra Madre Occidental range due to the in-flight breakup.
+The tail section was found at the hilltop with at least 20 bodies inside, while the front portion, which constituted the majority of the aircraft and its occupants, was found in a ravine.
+Fuel was still burning from the crash site by the time rescue workers had arrrived.

-At least 500 personnel were dispatched for the recovery efforts, most of whom were soldiers and Mexican Red Cross.
+At least 500 personnel were dispatched for the recovery efforts, most of whom were soldiers and members of the Mexican Red Cross.
 Local volunteers were also assisting.
-However, the crash site was remote and difficult to reach.
-The nearest road was located at least 14 km from the site, and rescuers had to walk by foot.
-Some of the team were flown by helicopter, but due to the vegetation and hilly terrain, they still had to walk on foot.
-By the time they reached the site, the wreckage was still smouldering.
-Firefighters managed to douse the flames approximately eight hours after the crash.
-Meanwhile, multiple reports of looting by peasants and local officials began to emerge as well.
+However, the crash site was remote and difficult to reach; the nearest road was located at least 14 km from the site, and rescuers had to walk by foot to reach the crash site.
+Some of the team were flown by helicopter, but still had to walk on foot due to the vegetation and hilly terrain forbidding helicopter landing.
+Firefighters arrived and managed to douse the flames approximately eight hours after the crash.
+Multiple reports of looting by peasants and local officials began to emerge as well.